Domestic and Family Violence

 Beneficiaries and the payment of claims

-Beneficiaries can be easily updated through myTAL, and a financial adviser or member of the TAL team can guide you through this in a secure and private way.
+It is important to understand and regularly re-evaluate your beneficiary nominations so that they remain up to date and reflect your wishes.
+You should also consider this when experiencing a relationship breakdown or family and domestic violence.
+Beneficiaries can be easily updated through myTALand a financial adviser or member of the TAL team can guide you through this in a secure and private way.
 If you have a life insurance policy through your superannuation fund, contact your fund for information about how to update your beneficiaries.

 Updating correspondence preferences